-The Foundation Course is a study program mainly taught in English that includes several fields of study.
+The Foundation Course is a pre-university program taught in English and Italian that includes two study tracks: Humanities and Science.

-It is primarily aimed at candidates who do not have the minimum schooling requirements (12 years) requested by the current legislation for the university access.
+It is primarily aimed at candidates who do not have the minimum school requirements (12 years) requested to apply for an undergraduate program in an Italian university.

 If you do not meet the entry criteria for your chosen undergraduate course, a foundation course may offer you an alternative admission route.